-When You Activate A Tank You May Choose One Of Four Actions:
+When You Activate A Tank You May Choose One Of Four Actions: -Move the tank

--Move the tank and fire on another tank
+-Fire on another tank -Move the tank and fire on another tank

-At the end of the previous turn each tank was either in movement, preparing an ambush or firing on another tank.
+-Leave the tank in its current position to ambush passing tanks At the end of the previous turn each tank was either in movement, preparing an ambush or firing on another tank.
 If a tank fired on another tank this turn or chose to wait in ambush it will automatically be in a stationary position.

 If your tank was only in movement during a turn, you may choose to leave it stationary in the hexagon it finishes in or leave it "in movement".
 You can indicate your choice to leave it "in movement" by placing a D4 behind the tank at the end of its turn.